So you have some goals to better your health and fitness do ya?

 Carbohydrates are your body’s preferred energy source and fat burning kicks in in extreme situations once the carbs are used up.
-Protein is a reparative nutrient that is required by your body at least every few hours to repair and regrow skin, muscle, and bone tissue, along with other functions.
+Protein is a reparative nutrient that is required by your body often throughout the day to repair and regrow skin, muscle, and bone tissue, along with other functions.
 This is your body’s least preferred energy source but in the situation of an inadequate energy supply (not enough calories to repair and function normally for the task at hand) your body will do what it has to to survive.
 If there is an inadequate supply of amino acids available (what protein breaks down into) then the body is forced to source them on its own.

 Want to know where that comes from?

 Your muscle tissue.

 Along with other areas where protein can be stored in the body.